BioKIC/symbiota-docs/content/user/uploading_data/_index.en.md

     * **Skeletal File Upload:** Use this upload type if you will provide a CSV or TSV file containing data from only a few fields (e.g., georeferences or other ancillary data).
 Note that any data provided in a skeletal file upload will NOT overwrite existing data in the database, so any pre-existing data in the desired fields must be deleted if you wish to replace it with the data from the skeletal file.
     * **NfN File Upload:** Use this upload type if you will provide a CSV file produced from Notes from Nature.
     * **Direct Database Mapping:**
-    * **Stored Procedure:**
-    * **Script Upload:**
+    * **Stored Procedure:** Use this option if you are transferring from a source schema to a Symbiota database located on the same MySQL database server.
+    * **Script Upload:** Use this option if you are transferring from a MySQL source to Symbiota database that is located on a different server.

 5. Follow the directions below according to the Upload Type you have selected.

-7. Create new profile with the following fields: profile title, database platform, server name or IP address, port, login name, password, schema (database) name, stored procedure with instructions for data cleaning this specific upload, and SQL statement used in querying data.
-Note that SQL can be written only to return a subset of data, such as records modified or added within the last month.

 ## Darwin Core Archive Manual Upload